 "Helm, bring us into high orbit around Reach!" he ordered.

 The ship hummed and shifted as the Dauntless adjusted its course.

 Finally, Admiral Tchkova's final personal touch had been to overhaul the ship (again) so that she could carry additional ships internally like the Infinity.
-The main hangar had been overhauled and expanded to carry two Paris class Heavy Frigates, the Infamous Frigates Saratoga and Yorktown.
+The main hangar had been overhauled and expanded to carry two Paris class Heavy Frigates, the infamous Frigates Saratoga and Yorktown.

 A beep from the com station got his attention.
 Striding over he saw it was from Fleet Admiral Hood.
 He keyed open the channel and the face of Lord Terrence filled the screen.

-Admiral Pyotr Tchkova, who was currently recuperating in an orbital surgical ward at the nearby refit station had given command of the Dauntless to the William raising some eyebrows in the process.
+Admiral Pyotr Tchkova, who was currently recuperating in an orbital surgical ward at the nearby facility had given command of the Dauntless to the William raising some eyebrows in the process.
 It had made headlines minutes ago when the UNSC released a general statement about yesterday's attack to press.
 So far they had both drawn the criticism of many prominent individuals.
 Such a thing wasn't even heard of.
 Spartans were made for following orders with lethality, not to be giving them to a tactically important vessel.
 ONI, for whatever shadowy reason had sanctioned the move.

 So, however out of place he was for the moment, he stayed.
 He would have rather had some Naval Officer that outranked him stationed onboard but so long as no more Brutes showed up, he was fine.

 "Sarah just informed us that you're picking up more spike in activity?"